johanberntsson/PunyInform/documentation/guides/game-authors-guide.md

 to cheat, plus it looks like a rather sloppy release.
 Note that when the game is compiled in DEBUG mode, a "D" is printed after the library verion when the game starts, like "PunyInform v1.9 D".

-## Set RUNTIME_ERRORS

-In a production build, when the code has been thoroughly tested, you may want to set RUNTIME_ERRORS to 0.
-This means the library will only check for a bare minimum of error conditions, and if an error occurs only the error code will be printed, not an explanation of what the error means.
-This helps make the game file smaller, and the reduced checks also makes it faster.
-If you still want all error checks, but skip the explanatory error messages, you can set it to 1.
-This is the default when building without the DEBUG mode.
-When in DEBUG mode, the default setting is 2, meaning that full error messages are also printed.